jihygk/metron/metron-deployment/vagrant/README.md

 ```
 to rerun the provision process, you could kick off the provision process multiple times until it ends up to the success stage.

-Wait until the process end (around 40mins to build if your maven build and ambari server bootstraping runs well) , usually like below:
+Wait until the process end (around 1.5 hour to build if your maven build and ambari server bootstraping runs well) , usually like below:

 ```
  TASK [deployment-report : debug] ***********************************************